 Anticipation partners in country

-Beginning in 2020, Welthungerhilfe launched a project to develop predictive-based humanitarian aid mechanisms for food security in the event of drought in Madagascar.
-The Early Action Protocols (EAP) created as part of the project Protocols reduce the risks to the food security of vulnerable communities, prevent negative management strategies and minimize the loss and damage to drought-affected households.
+In 2020, Welthungerhilfe launched a project to develop predictive-based humanitarian aid mechanisms for food security in the event of drought in Madagascar.
+The Early Action Protocols (EAPs) created through the project reduce the risk of food insecurity among vulnerable communities, prevent negative management strategies, and minimize losses and damages among drought-affected households.

 FAO is working to support early action for drought in Madagascar.